|

 of the same size and configuration.
 By adding

-The Circulator,
+The Pool Circulator, you will

-you will dramatically improve circulation and eliminate dead
+dramatically improve circulation and eliminate dead zones.

-means of minimizing chemical usage is with
+minimizing chemical usage is with ultraviolet sanitizing.

-sanitizing.
-Adding a UV sanitizer will allow you to use as
+Ultraviolet Sterilizer will allow you to use as

 much as 70% less chlorine or bromine, killing virtually all